 One can stroll alongside the swimming pool at SRCC whereas several colleges within the same campus are devoid of a dedicated building for premises.
 Drinking water still is a major electoral war cry for students in their local union elections.
 In such a wide disparity of facilities within the same 5 km radius, our kids are taught to move on with the attitude that it is what it is.

-Southern India along with certain pockets in Western and Northern India have good quality education institutions, while Eastern India right along the Hindi belt sees quality education as a luxury which only the rich can afford in Tier-1 cities.
+Southern India along with certain pockets in Western and Northern India have good quality education institutions, while Eastern India right along the Hindi belt sees quality education as a luxury that only the rich can afford in Tier-1 cities.
 Students in rural belts are forced to complete a 3-year degree course over 5 years while in certain IITs one can go for an accelerated course of pursuing double degrees including their masters in 5 years!

 Merit is an important criterion.
 But one has to also observe where competitors stand in terms of resources and preparedness to face that which decides their future.
 At times, students can expect a UPSC Prelims result with over 10 lakh applicants within a month, but be expected to wait years for results from government recruitments.
 The concept of equality is violated here as well where differentiation and discrimination are made on the basis of the reputation of services.